Loading

 Why is Deck Footing Spacing Important?

-Footings support a deck's posts and beams and must be spaced and sized accordingly.
+Footings support a deck's posts and beams.
+Spacing and deck footing size should be properly calculated. and must be spaced and sized accordingly.
 To figure the deck footing spacing, factor in the size of the footing and beam, as well as the beam's span.
 In most cases, it's best to space the footings/posts no farther apart than 8 feet in the center.
 Installing a hot tub on a deck requires a structural engineer to calculate the required structural support to carry the concentrated load of the hot tub as well as review by your municipalities' building department before a permit is approved.
 Other heavy loads on the deck may call for more or larger footings and/or tighter spacing.
 Stairs should have footings at the bottom corners.
 For help determining deck footing spacing, enter your deck's measurements into this footing and beam calculator.
 Also, be sure to check with your local municipalities' building department for specific regulations given influences such as soil type in your area and total load minimums.

 Deck Layout Method